 Synopsis: Understanding health trajectories over time is important to informing prevention, service provision, and policies that impact the health of populations.
 Adolescents who have contact with the youth justice system often have complex health and psychosocial needs, but their health trajectories are poorly understood.
 Justice-involved adolescents are challenging to recruit for survey-based research and are notoriously difficult to follow over time.
 Cross-sectoral data linkage – that is, combining multiple sources of health and ‘non-health’ administrative data for the same individual – provides unique opportunities to understand and thereby improve the health of these socially excluded young people.

-This presentation will briefly explain what cross-sectoral data linkage is, consider its advantages and disadvantages, and briefly describe two cross-sectoral data linkage studies of justice-involved adolescents in Australia.
-The presentation will end with some brief reflections on the potential to implement these methods in other countries and settings.
+This presentation briefly explained what cross-sectoral data linkage is, considered its advantages and disadvantages, and briefly described two cross-sectoral data linkage studies of justice-involved adolescents in Australia.
+The presentation ended with some brief reflections on the potential to implement these methods in other countries and settings.

 Speakers: Professor Stuart Kinner & Lindsay Pearce